 - Tibetan sand fox

 The Arctic fox is monogamous and known to mate for life.
-Arctic foxes live in family groups consisting of a paired male and female and their current litter.
+Arctic foxes live in family groups of paired males and females and their current litter.
 Both the male and female raise their pups.
 Sometimes an adolescent female from the previous year’s litter will also stick around the family group and help care for her younger siblings.

 The Bengal fox is another fox species that are usually monogamous and mates for life.
-Bengal foxes live in family groups consisting of a paired male and female and their current litter.
+Bengal foxes live in family groups of paired males and females and their current litter.
 Both the male and female raise their pups.
 Sometimes pups from the previous year’s litter will remain close to the family territory forming larger family groups.

 Bengal foxes are also known to form mothering groups where multiple lactating vixens den together.
 Researchers have observed groups of at least four mothering females sharing a single fox den at one time.

-The Blanford’s fox is a completely monogamous species, mating for life.
+The Blanford’s fox is an entirely monogamous species, mating for life.
 Blanford’s foxes live in overlapping territories, so the male and female foxes interact less frequently than other species.

 After mating, the female will raise the kits in her den.
 Once old enough to eat food, the male may help bring food for his offspring.
 Scientists have observed some Blanford foxes providing more nurturing care to their young, including rituals like grooming their young.

-The Cape fox is another completely monogamous fox species that pair with a mate for life.
+The Cape fox is another monogamous fox that pairs with a mate for life.
 Despite being monogamous, Cape foxes maintain separate territories that overlap and only come together during mating season.

 Both male and female Cape foxes care for their offspring, with the male bringing food to the den for the female while she is feeding the kits.
 Once old enough to leave the fox den, Cape fox young often stay close to their home territory and sometimes even steal food from their younger siblings.

-Once the Corsac litter is born, the male assists the female in taking care of their offspring.
+Once the Corsac litter is born, the male assists the female in caring for their offspring.

 The Fennec fox pairs with a single mating partner for life.
-After their mating, the male Fennec fox becomes very protective over his mate.
+After mating, the male Fennec fox becomes very protective of his mate.